 \section{Acknowledgments}

-The authors acknowledge many valuable conversations with Tom Weinacht and Brian Kaufman.
+The authors acknowledge many valuable conversations with Tom Weinacht, Brian Kaufman, Ari Pereira, and Sam Vasquez.
 The authors gratefully acknowledge support from the National Science Foundation under grant NSF-1954519 and the Institute for Advanced Computational Science (IACS).
 J.S. acknowledges a postdoctoral fellowship from IACS.